Hescorlpioanl/Hescorlpioanl.github.io/_posts/Notes/2023-10-21-o'reilly-rest-api-design-rulebook-notes.md

 ### Client-Server

 The separation of concerns is the core theme of the Web’s client-server constraints.
-The Web is a client-server based system, in which clients and servers have distinct parts to play.
+The Web is a client-server-based system, in which clients and servers have distinct parts to play.
 They may be implemented and deployed independently, using any language or technology, so long as they conform to the Web’s `uniform interface`.

 ### Uniform Interface